kadoshms/ionic2-autocomplete/README.md

 `EXCEPTION: Error in ./AutoCompleteComponent class AutoCompleteComponent - inline template:1:21`

-This is totatlly cool, for now.
+This is totally cool, for now.
 The exception shows up since we did not provide a **dataProvider** to the autocomplete component.

 **How does it work?** So, ionic2-auto-complete is not responsible for getting the data from the server.
 As a developer, you should implement your own service which eventually be responsible to get the data for the component to work, as well we determing how many results to show and/or their order of display.